sjl/.plan/README.markdown

 * Played around a bit with [cl-ecs][] but quickly ran into a use case it doesn't really cover.
 In true Lisp fashion I decided to roll my own entity/component system and got something hacked together enough to work for now.

+### 2016-08-05

+* More work on [Silt2][].
+Revamped the entity component system a bit to make it a lot more performant.
+Happy with the progress so far.